 When you put together a computer system, one piece of standard equipment you'll probably buy is a surge protector.
-Most designs serve one immediately obvious function -- they let you plug multiple components into one power outlet.
-With all of the different components that make up a computer system, this is definitely a useful device.
+They serve one obvious function; they let you plug multiple components into one power outlet.
+With all the different components that make up a computer system, surge protectors are useful devices.

 The main job of a surge protector system is to protect electronic devices from "surges."
 So if you're wondering what a surge protector does, the first question is, "What are surges?"
 And then, "Why do electronics need to be protected from them?"

 A power surge, or transient voltage, is an increase in voltage significantly above the designated level in a flow of electricity.
 In normal household and office wiring in the United States, the standard voltage is 120 volts.
-If the voltage rises above 120 volts, there is a problem, and a surge protector helps to prevent that problem from destroying your computer.
+If the voltage rises above 120 volts, there is a problem, and a surge protector helps prevent surges from damaging your electronics.

-As we'll see later on, various factors can cause a brief increase in voltage.
+Various factors can cause a brief increase in voltage:

 - When the increase lasts three nanoseconds (billionths of a second) or more, it's called a surge.